mendix/docs/content/refguide/sap/sap-odata-connector.md

 #### 3.1.1 Create

 The Create operation creates a new object in the SAP back-end system using the OData service.
-The object is described by an entity in the OData service domain model.
+The object is described by an entity in the SAP service domain model.

 {{% alert type="info" %}}
 This Create is not the same as the Mendix **Create Object** action.
 The SAP OData Connector Create will commit the object to the SAP back-end system and it cannot be rolled back.
 If you decide later that you do not want this object you must delete it using its key.